 BSA Hospital has been recognized as a Blue Distinction Center+ for cardiac care by Blue Cross Blue Shield of Texas.
 BSA Hospital is currently the only hospital in Amarillo with this designation.
 Facilities recognized as a Blue Distinction Center+ show expertise in delivering improved patient safety and better health outcomes.

-BSA is an accredited Chest Pain Center by the Society of Cardiovascular Patient Care for the ability to assess, diagnose and treat patients who may be experiencing a heart attack.
+BSA is an accredited Chest Pain Center by the American College of Cardiology for the ability to assess, diagnose and treat patients who may be experiencing a heart attack.

 Knowing the risks, signs and preventive measures for heart-related issues can be life-saving.
 Learn more about protecting your heart by downloading the Early Heart Attack Care (EHAC) Guide below.